 in fiction, except for the bit right at the end when it became The Roman Empire

-(though occasionally you will see fiction set against the earlier struggle with Carthage or the revolt of Spartacus).
+(though occasionally you will see fiction set against the earlier struggle with Carthage or, more often, the slave revolt of Spartacus).

 Roman architecture featured much more bricks than marble, but in the intervening centuries most of the bricks either crumbled, collapsed or were just stolen to make other buildings while those useless marble blocks and columns were left pretty much alone, so in Hollywood movies you're now treated to the sight of Imperial Rome made of shiny, gleaming travertino marble, with little or no brick houses to be seen.

 for unwitting crossovers with Ancient Greece

 Works set in this time period are:

 - Thermae Romae, set in the reign of the emperor Hadrian (and in 21st century Japan).

 - Axis Powers Hetalia has a character who is the personification of Ancient Rome, affectionately referred to as "Grandpa Rome" by his descendent Italy.
 While most of the series is set in more modern times, there are some comics that are from this time period.

 - Pharsalia (61-65) by Lucan.
 It is an epic poem which covers the Roman Civil Wars.